do2blehelix/the-ml-handbook/content/handbook/statistics/2-dispersion-&-spread.md

 ## Variance (σ2)

 Variance is another measure Indicates how spread out the data are.

-`Unit = data squared`
+Both Standard Deviation and Variance measure the same thing and Variance is just SD squared.

 #### Advantages